Dimension of signal subspace

-Estimate the Signal Subspace Dimension Using Forward-Backward Smoothing
+Estimate the Signal Subspace Dimensions Using Forward-Backward Averaging

 Construct a data snapshot for two plane waves arriving at a half-wavelength-spaced uniform line array with 10 elements.
-Two correlated plane waves arrive from 0° and 10° azimuth, both with elevation angles of 0°.
-Assume that the signals arrive in the presence of additive noise that is both temporally and spatially Gaussian white.
+Correlated plane waves arrive from 0° and 10° azimuth, both with elevation angles of 0°.
+Assume the signals arrive in the presence of additive noise that is both temporally and spatially Gaussian white noise.
 For each signal, the SNR is 10 dB.
 Take 300 samples to build a 300-by-10 data snapshot.
 Then, solve for the number of signals using

 Nsig = 1